 The child protection register is maintained by the Deputy DSL and all staff working with pupils are informed of all matters relating to children in their classes.
 In addition to our child protection register, the D DSL keeps a cause for concern log which records any and all concerns raised, and the actions taken, on our written cause for concern forms.

-The DSL provides regular feedback to the ‘Board’ on all safeguarding issues.
-This is through half-termly written updates and attendance and input at all meetings of the Board.
+The DSL provides regular feedback to the Headteacher on all safeguarding issues.

 All Board members have undertaken all the required safeguarding training, including on ‘Prevent’ duty and Channel.

 Freshsteps will always follow safer recruitment procedures so that we can be confident that all adults working in our school are safe to do so.
 The ‘chair of board’ and the proprietor are Safer Recruitment trained.
 All interviews are undertaken by senior leaders.

 All persons who have any contact with children at the school have an Enhanced DBS check prior to working at the school.
 The Deputy DSL and headteacher will, if informed in advance by the staff member undergoing the DBS check, risk assess the member of staff if the check includes a record of anything that could potentially be cause for concern including any police caution, conviction, reprimand or warning.
 Whether this risk assessment supports the appointment of the staff member or not, this risk assessment with any supporting investigative documentation will be kept securely and confidentially on file.
 If a member of staff does not declare anything that could potentially be cause for concern, including any relevant police caution, conviction, reprimand or warning, the applicant will not be appointed to the school.